Jiayi-Pan/CopyNet/README.md

 CopyNet extends the functionality of encoder-decoder models to allow the generation of output sequences that contain "out of vocabulary" tokens that appeared in the input sequence.

+## About this implementation

-> This is an re-implementation of CopyNet https://arxiv.org/abs/1603.06393, with code based on https://github.com/adamklec/copynet.
+This is a re-implementation of [CopyNet](https://arxiv.org/abs/1603.06393), with code based from [code by adamklec](https://github.com/adamklec/copynet).

-The model is trained on sequence pairs.
-Create a directory to hold training files.
-Each file should have 2 lines of text.
+The differences between this implementation and the previous implementation are:
+- a rewritten dataset class that is decoupled from file format
+- capability of using a pretrained word embedding (GLOVE in our test case)

 The first is the input sequence, the second is the target output sequnce.

 The tokens in each sequence should be seperated by spaces.